skeeto/skeeto.github.com/_posts/2019-12-28-Unintuitive-JSON-Parsing.markdown

     };

 Neither rejecting nor accepting this input is wrong, per se.
-Concatenated JSON is outside of the scope of JSON itself, and it concatenating arbitrary JSON objects without a whitespace delimiter can lead to weird and ill-formed input.
-This is all a great argument in favor or [Newline Delimited JSON][ndjson], and its two simple
+Concatenated JSON is outside of the scope of JSON itself, and concatenating arbitrary JSON objects without a whitespace delimiter can lead to weird and ill-formed input.
+This is all a great argument in favor or [Newline Delimited JSON][ndjson], and its two simple rules:
-rules:

 1. Line separator is `'\n'`
 2. Each line is a valid JSON value